An SEIR network epidemic model with manual and digital contact tracing allowing delays: Discussion

-Contrasting our model's pessimistic assumptions with the over-optimistic scenarios of full, iterative and instantaneous contact tracing studied in \cite{zhang2022} indicates that real-world outcomes may lie somewhere in between.
-Moreover, our findings suggest that the actual combined effect of both manual and digital tracing is, unfortunately, smaller than the product of their separate effects.
+Contrasting our model's ``pessimistic" assumptions (forward only and non-iterative contact tracing) with the over-optimistic scenarios of full, iterative and instantaneous contact tracing studied in \cite{zhang2022} indicates that real-world outcomes may lie somewhere in between.
+Moreover, our findings suggest that at the early stage of the epidemic, the actual combined effect of both manual and digital tracing is, unfortunately, smaller than the product of their separate effects.
 In conclusion, this paper contributes valuable perspectives on the interplay between manual and digital contact tracing in epidemic control and their respective contributions.